-- · PyTorch backend. - Completely modular.
+- PyTorch backend. - Completely modular.
 You can use any part of this package in your project. - Free software <3.
 No secrets!
-Pull requests and additions are more than welcome! - Documentation (work in progress). - Explicit and idiomatic: ml4chem.get_me_a_coffee(). - Distributed training in a data parallel paradigm aka mini-batches. - Scalability and distributed computations are powered by Dask. - Real-time tools to track status of your computations. - · Messagepack serialization.
+Pull requests and additions are more than welcome! - Documentation (work in progress). - Explicit and idiomatic: ml4chem.get_me_a_coffee(). - Distributed training in a data parallel paradigm aka mini-batches. - Scalability and distributed computations are powered by Dask. - Real-time tools to track status of your computations. - Easy scaling up/down. - Easy access to intermediate quantities: NeuralNetwork.get_activations(X, numpy=True) or VAE.get_latent_space(X). - Messagepack serialization.